Brosari0/Brosari0/README.md

 ### 👋 Hi, I’m Rosario!

-<p>I'm a software engineer coming out of the casino industry.
+<p>I'm a JavaScript software engineer.
 My goal is to create and fix programs that will help people.
 Once I break into the tech industry I'd like to go back to college and get my bachelor's in Computer Science.
 I have a feeling I'll be able to accomplish a lot in my life and this is my first big step in that direction.